-Clinical capabilities
+Clinical Capabilities

 The capabilities are presented as broad statements and do not specify the individual skills required to undertake a particular capability.
 Patient care at this level is much more than a list of practical tasks and the use of these overarching statements more clearly reflects the skills required of an ACCP.
-Local users may find it helpful for particular instances or particular trainees to break some of these stems down to their component tasks; further guidance on these is available in the detailed syllabus within the CoBaTrICE framework2.
+Local users may find it helpful for particular instances or particular trainees to break some of these stems down to their component tasks; further guidance on these is available in the detailed syllabus within the CoBaTrICE framework.

-Although there is an expectation that the ACCP will make an initial differential diagnosis, their diagnostic skills will be predominantly physiologically based, definitive diagnosis of the underlying disease process in what maybe a complex clinical scenario is not within their defined scope and remains the remit of the broader medical team.
+Although there is an expectation that the ACCP will make an initial differential diagnosis, their diagnostic skills will be predominantly physiologically based, definitive diagnosis of the underlying disease process in what may be a complex clinical scenario is not within their defined scope and remains the remit of the broader medical team.

-In order for the ACCP to manage any situation there are a number of common elements they need to undertake as part of an ordered approach to the assessment and management of the critically ill patient, including to:
+In order for the ACCP to manage any situation there are a number of common elements they need to undertake as part of an ordered approach to the assessment and management of the critically ill patient, including:

-- Develop a systematic approach to the recognition, assessment and initial management of the critically ill patient including assessment and recognition of signs and symptoms of acute physiological instability. - Order relevant investigations and monitoring. - Identify life-threatening conditions and institute appropriate measures to promote physiological stability. - Appreciate importance of taking a structured history and performing a targeted clinical examination and creation of a working differential diagnosis.
+- Developing a systematic approach to the recognition, assessment and initial management of the critically ill patient including assessment and recognition of signs and symptoms of acute physiological instability. - Ordering relevant investigations and monitoring - Identifying life-threatening conditions and institute appropriate measures to promote physiological stability. - Appreciating importance of taking a structured history and performing a targeted clinical examination and creation of a working differential diagnosis - Recognising importance of definitive treatment in addition to supportive therapy - Understanding pathophysiology and altered physiology - Initiating management strategies and care plans - Making and agreeing a management plan - Giving an accurate handover - Knowing when and how to call for help. - Applying protocols and care bundles. - Instigating appropriate 'referral on' mechanisms to the appropriate healthcare professional.

-2 www.cobatrice.org.
+www.cobatrice.org.